What is a Pension Transfer?

 - You might lose the right to take more than 25% of your pension upfront as a tax-free cash lump sum (available to certain pensions which fall under pre-2006 rules)

-- You might lose a guaranteed annuity rate
+- You might lose guarantees such as a guaranteed annuity rate, guaranteed maturity value, guaranteed investment returns etc.

 - You might lose the right to take a pension at an age younger than 55